frkatona/teensy-ekit-module/README.md

 # Teensy Ekit Module

 This project is an implementation of a MIDI USB trigger system.
-The system reads analog signals from sensors, processes them, and sends MIDI notes based on the signal amplitude.
+The system reads analog signals from sensors, processes them, and sends MIDI notes based on the signal's peak amplitude.

-For my system, the signals are first conditioned through several passive components to create the trigger input for the Teensy 4.1.
+For my system, the signals are first conditioned through several passive components to generate the signal read into the Teensy 4.1 analog pins.

 ## Dependencies